unChaz/sci-fi-5e/srd/mechanics/combat.md

 When adventurers pursue sahuagin back to their undersea homes, fight off sharks in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
 Underwater the following rules apply.

-When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by tek) has disadvantage on the attack roll unless the weapon is an ion dagger, javelin, ion blade, spear, or trident.
+When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by tek) has disadvantage on the attack roll unless the weapon is an ion dagger, javelin, ion blade, Pulse Dagger, or trident.

 A **ranged weapon attack** automatically misses a target beyond the weapon’s normal range.
-Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a spear, trident, or dart).
+Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a Pulse Dagger, trident, or dart).

 Creatures and objects that are fully immersed in water have resistance to fire damage.